rhthomas/KW41Z-Dev/README.md

 + Free.
 + IDEs allow more time writing code rather than wasting time figuring out the toolchains.
 + Easy debugging interface.
++ Familiarity to those who have used Eclipse tools in the past.

 #### Cons
 - Based on Eclipse so is a fairly heavy editor for embedded platforms.